-Established in 2015, the Hopkins Tract of the Pleasant View Natural Area, is located on the southeast corner of Old Guelph Road and York Road in Dundas.
-The 24 hectare (59 acre) property contains deep ravines associated with the Pleasant View Tributary lined with mature deciduous oak forests and contains several uncommon and rare Carolinian and savannah indicator species.
-This newly formed public natural area has been incorporated into the Cootes to Escarpment EcoPark System.
+Established in 2015, the Hopkins Tract of the Pleasant View Natural Area is located on the southeast corner of Old Guelph Road and York Road in Dundas.
+The 24 hectare (59 acre) property includes deep ravines, mature deciduous oak forest, and a number of uncommon and rare species.
+Conservation Halton recently completed a restoration project on this property, and it is now part of the Cootes to Escarpment EcoPark System.

 The Big Picture

 Estimates suggest that the amount of wetland in Ontario has decreased by more than 80 percent.
 Wetlands are an important part of a healthy watershed, and provide valuable ecosystem services, such as reducing flooding, preventing erosion, protecting our drinking water, providing habitat for wildlife and creating opportunities for recreation.
 Hopkins Tract underscores the critical role that wetlands have in providing these services, and their ability to strengthen our resilience to climate change.

 The restoration at Hopkins Tract will increase access to nature and provide an recreation opportunities for the Pleasant View community.
 This project was a community effort with an incredible amount of engagement from volunteers.
 Conservation Halton appreciates the support, and we are currently working with our partners to provide the community with access to this area.

 This project supports and implements initiatives which contribute to the following: